Written by Jenny McWhirter on 03 / 11 / 2015

 For many, this is enough to send them running.
 However, it is also rumoured that the victims continue to roam the halls and encounters with these victims range from dark lingering shadows to screams and ghosts touching your shoulder as you wander the halls.

-If you want to take the challenge then why not explore the area through The Leap's 10-week gap year program in Cambodia and add this to your list of weekend activities.
+If you want to take the challenge then why not explore the area through our program in Cambodia and add this to your list of weekend activities.

 Whilst the streets of Paris provide a beautiful, romantic afternoon stroll that allows you to take in the smells of fresh bread, cheese and other French cuisine, underneath these winding streets lies something much more macabre; a labyrinth of tunnels housing the remains of more than six million Parisians.